-The choice whether to use DHCP or fixed IP address is made in the "Settings" page of the internal web site, where the item "IP Configuration" has two options: "Fixed IP" and "Use DHCP", selecting "DHCP" fields "IP Address", "Subnet Mask" and "Gateway" are grayed out.
+The choice whether to use DHCP or fixed IP address is made in the "Settings" page of the internal website, where the item "IP Configuration" has two options: "Fixed IP" and "Use DHCP", selecting "DHCP" fields "IP Address", "Subnet Mask" and "Gateway" are grayed out.

-10. Dynamic DNS
+7. Dynamic DNS

-Dynamic DNS is a service which allows users to have a sub domain that point to a node with regularly changing IP addresses, such as those served by many consumer-level internet service providers.
-The use of dynamic DNS allows the LAN interface to be accessible to other nodes on the internet while not owning a static address, such as using DHCP.
-An update client built into the LAN interface keeps the hostname up to date with its current IP address.
+Dynamic DNS is a service which allows users to have a subdomain that point to a node with regularly changing IP addresses, such as those served by many consumer-level internet service providers.
+The use of Dynamic DNS allows the LAN Server to be accessible to other nodes on the internet while not owning a static address, such as using DHCP.
+An update client built into the LAN Server keeps the hostname up to date with its current IP address.